kuprel/min-dalle/README.md

 ### Usage

 Use the python script `image_from_text.py` to generate images from the command line.
+Note: the command line script loads the models and parameters each time.
+The colab notebook demonstrates how to load a model once and run it multiple times.

-Here are some examples runs:
+Here are some examples:

 ```
 python3 image_from_text.py --text='artificial intelligence' --torch